GDPR Headlines - Top Tips

 What is the GDPR (General Data Protection Regulation)?

-The GDPR is a regulation that will become applicable from 25th May 2018.
-Its intention is to strengthen data protection for individuals across the European Union.
-The Data Protection Bill will become law when enacted as the Data Protection Act 2017 and will bring provisions of the GDPR in to UK law and establish continuity of the GDPR in the UK post Brexit.
-The Data Protection Act 1998 will be repealed.
+The GDPR is a regulation that is applicable from 25th May 2018.
+Its strengthens the protection of personal data.
+The UK is enacting a Data Protection Bill which enshrines the provisions of the GDPR into UK law and establishes continuity of the GDPR in the UK post Brexit.
+The Data Protection Act will be repealed at this time.

 Compliance is essential as fines under the GDPR are up to a maximum of 20 million Euro or 4% of turnover.

 The GDPR strengthens the controls that organisations (data controllers) are required to have in place over the processing of personal data, including pseudonymised data.

 - Mandatory appointment of a Data Protection Officer (DPO) for all public authorities

 - A requirement to demonstrate compliance with the new law